Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Introduction

 \section{Introduction}

 Large language model inference is increasingly bottlenecked by memory bandwidth rather than compute~\cite{pope2023efficiently,shazeer2019fast}.
-This has motivated a rich literature on model compression---pruning~\cite{frantar2023sparsegpt,sun2024wanda}, quantization~\cite{frantar2023gptq,dettmers2022gpt3}, and low-rank factorization~\cite{hsu2022language}---which has produced impressive practical results.
+This has motivated a rich literature on model compression (pruning~\cite{frantar2023sparsegpt,sun2024wanda}, quantization~\cite{frantar2023gptq,dettmers2022gpt3}, and low-rank factorization~\cite{hsu2022language}) that achieves high sparsity with minimal quality loss on standard benchmarks.
 However, a fundamental question remains underexplored: \emph{how do compression errors propagate through transformer layers, and what structural properties of the architecture govern this propagation?}

 Understanding error propagation is critical for several reasons.
 First, practitioners need to know which components are safe to compress and which are not, without exhaustive empirical sweeps on every new model.
-Second, formal guarantees on output quality enable principled cost--quality trade-offs in deployment.
+Second, verified per-matrix error bounds enable principled cost--quality trade-offs in deployment.
 Third, the mechanisms that cause certain components to be catastrophically sensitive to compression reveal fundamental aspects of transformer computation that are of independent scientific interest.

+To address these needs, this paper combines \emph{analysis} with a \emph{practical method}.
+We develop a Lyapunov-style characterization of compression error propagation, validate it across six architectures from 117M to 8B parameters, and derive a layer-removal criterion that complements existing heuristics.
+The headline result is practical: physical layer deletion guided by the resulting contraction profiles gives $1.22\times$ real inference speedup on LLaMA-2-7B, and among the pruning-based methods we test, only physical deletion translates to wall-clock gains on commodity GPUs without specialized sparse hardware.

-\paragraph{Contributions.} We make four contributions:
+\paragraph{Contributions} We make four contributions: